Two-dimensional altermagnets: Superconductivity in a minimal microscopic model: Introduction

 The interplay of magnetism and superconductivity has been a fertile playground for intriguing physics \cite{linder2015superconducting, BergeretRMP2005, robinson2010controlled, eschrig2015spin}.
 The relation between the unconventional spin-splitting in altermagnets and unconventional superconductivity is an open question.
 This relation is fascinating because La$_2$CuO$_4$, which is a parent compound of high-temperature superconductors \cite{bednorz1986possible}, is an altermagnet \cite{ChakravartyPRB1989, SmejkalSinovaPRX2022}.
 One intriguing direction is how the fluctuations in localized spins can mediate effective electron interactions that, in turn, give rise to superconductivity \cite{KargarianPRL2016, RohlingPRB2018, FjarbuPRB2019, MaelandPRL2023}.

-In this Letter, we propose a two-dimensional minimal model to study altermagnets microscopically.
-The model sheds light on the microscopic origin of the unconventional $d$-wave spin-split bands and the non-degenerate magnon modes.
+Here, we propose a two-dimensional minimal model to study altermagnets microscopically.
+The model sheds light on non-magnetic sites as a microscopic origin of the unconventional $d$-wave spin-split bands and non-degenerate magnon modes.
 We find that the interplay between electrons and magnons gives rise to a spin-polarized $p$-wave superconducting state, in which the critical temperature is tunable by the chemical potential.
-For certain values, we find a dramatic increase in the critical temperature analogous to the squeezing enhancement in conventional antiferromagnets \cite{Erlandsen2019PRB, Erlandsen2021PRB}, however, without the need for an uncompensated interface.
+For specific values, we find a dramatic increase in the critical temperature analogous to the squeezing enhancement in conventional antiferromagnets \cite{Erlandsen2019PRB, Erlandsen2021PRB}, however, without the need for an uncompensated interface.